nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 </div>

 ### Finding a contact
-Find a particular contact in Tracey and retrieve their specific details.
+Find a student in Tracey using the student's full or partial name to retrieve their specific details.

 Format: `find NAME`
 * Returns the student(s) whose name(s) contain the input keyword `NAME` with their **details**.
 * A list of students will be returned along with their **details** including their `Name`, `Matriculation Number`, `Faculty`, `Block`, `Phone`, `Address`, `Email` and `Covid Status`.
-* A screenshot (Figure 6) is provided below to demonstrate what the find function returns.
 * The search is case-insensitive. e.g. `johnDoe` will match `Johndoe`.
-* The input keyword does not need to be a full name. e.g. `jo` will match `Joe` and `John`.
+* The input keyword can be a partial name e.g. `jo` will match `Joe` and `John`.
+  * The partial name used must match the corresponding characters of the student's name starting from the first character e.g. using partial names such as `p`, `po`, `pop`, will match a student named `Poppy`, but using partial names such as `op`, `ppy` and `oppy` will not match.

 Examples of usages:
 * `find John` returns `john` and `John Doe`.
 * `find alex david` returns `Alex Yeoh` and`David Li`.
 * `find J` returns `john` and`jay`.